streetcomplete/StreetComplete/README.md

 Since the app is meant to be used on a survey, it can be used offline and is economic with data usage.

 To make app easy to use quests are limited to answerable by asking simple questions.
-Also, only quests with very few false positives are allowe.
+Also, only quests with very few false positives are allowed.

 ## Screenshots
 <img src="http://www.westnordost.de/streetcomplete/phoneScreenshots/screenshot01.png" width="170"/> <img src="http://www.westnordost.de/streetcomplete/phoneScreenshots/screenshot02.png" width="170"/> <img src="http://www.westnordost.de/streetcomplete/phoneScreenshots/screenshot03.png" width="170"/> <img src="http://www.westnordost.de/streetcomplete/phoneScreenshots/screenshot04.png" width="170"/> <img src="http://www.westnordost.de/streetcomplete/phoneScreenshots/screenshot05.png" width="170"/>